Rei-SwitchBot/faq/en-us/Hub 3.md

 4. Proof of purchase was not correctly identified or if you purchased from a second-hand channel, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting After Controlling the Air Conditioner with SwitchBot Hub 3, the on/off Status Did Not Reflect in the SwitchBot App.

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+The Hub 3 does not have a feature to sync the air conditioner remote control status with the SwitchBot app.
+Also, it cannot display the results of using the air conditioner remote on the app.
+As a result, the on/off status of the remote control displayed on the Hub 3 may not match the status shown in the SwitchBot app.
+We apologize for any inconvenience this may cause.
+Please rest assured that we will take your feedback into consideration for future product improvements.
+If you have any other questions, please do not hesitate to contact us.